-- Create a welcoming and inclusive work environment, and encourage those who you work with to do so by treating everyone as you would like to be treated. - Don't engage in behaviour that would be considered by others in the team as creating a hostile or intimidating work environment, including making crude / inappropriate jokes or comments. - Don't spread malicious rumours, or use company resources to transmit communications that might be considered derogatory, defamatory, harassing, pornographic or otherwise offensive. - Take responsibility for your performance by working in a safe manner, free from the influence from drugs or alcohol.
-Working while under the influence of drugs or alcohol is dangerous to yourself and others, poses safety risks that will not be tolerated, and may be illegal. - Remember that the principles of respect, dignity, and fair treatment apply equally when attending off-site company related events, including social events such as Christmas parties, team events, and social outings.

-Q: My line manager can be intimidating or rude to members of our team.
+- Create a welcoming and inclusive work environment and encourage those who you work with to do so by treating everyone as you would like to be treated. - Don't engage in behaviour that would be considered by others in the team as creating a hostile or intimidating work environment, including making crude / inappropriate jokes or comments. - Don't spread malicious rumours or use company resources to transmit communications that might be considered derogatory, defamatory, harassing, pornographic or otherwise offensive. - Take responsibility for your performance by working in a safe manner, free from the influence from drugs or alcohol.
+Working while under the influence of drugs or alcohol is dangerous to yourself and others, poses safety risks that will not be tolerated, and may be illegal. - Remember that the principles of respect, dignity, and fair treatment apply equally when attending off-site company related events, including social events such as Christmas parties, team events, and social outings. - Q: My line manager can be intimidating or rude to members of our team.
 It makes work unenjoyable and difficult.
 I'm worried that if I speak up it could become worse.
 What should I do?

-A: Abusive or bullying behaviour is never acceptable no matter who is doing it.
+Abusive or bullying behaviour is never acceptable no matter who is doing it.
 Our culture is one of respect and inclusion, and any unacceptable behaviour should be reported immediately to your line manager, your HR business partner, or through the Speak Up process.
-We will always support employees who raise concerns in good faith.

-Q: A friend sent me an email with some rude jokes, but I think they are very funny.
+We will always support employees who raise concerns in good faith. - Q: I am worried that a manager is acting inappropriately with a colleague.
+They stand very close to them when they are talking, and I know the manager has been sending inappropriate messages on WhatsApp.
+What should I do?
+You should make your manager aware of your concerns in the first instance.
+If you don't feel comfortable raising your concerns to your manager, you can contact HR team or raise this through Speak Up.
+All concerns regarding harassment will be taken seriously and will be investigated. - Q: A friend sent me an email with some rude jokes, but I think they are very funny.
 Can I email them to my team?

-A: No. We treat employees with dignity and respect, and what you consider funny might be considered abusive or offensive by others.
+No. We treat employees with dignity and respect, and what you consider funny might be considered abusive or offensive by others.
 Always ask yourself whether your actions might be offensive, abusive or intimidating to others.
-This includes viewing inappropriate material while you are at work.

-Q: I know a colleague has been having some difficult times at home.
+This includes viewing inappropriate material while you are at work. - Q: I know a colleague has been having some difficult times at home.
 Lately, they have been turning up at work very late and sometimes appear intoxicated, but they are still getting their work done.
 Should I speak up?

-A: Yes.
+Yes.
 For the good of your colleague you should always raise your concerns if you believe that they are engaging in behaviours that might be dangerous to themselves or others.
 If you can't talk to them directly, speak with your line manager, HR team, or use the Speak Up process.

-Q: I am worried that a manager is acting inappropriately with a colleague.
-They stand very close to them when they are talking, and I know the manager has been sending inappropriate messages on WhatsApp.
-What should I do?

-A: You should make your manager aware of your concerns in the first instance.
-If you don't feel comfortable raising your concerns to your manager, you can contact HR team or raise this through Speak Up.
-All concerns regarding harassment will be taken seriously and will be investigated.

-The HR team Global ER Manager
+- The HR team - Global ER Manager

-Responsible use of company IT
+Responsible use of dunnhumby's IT.